hapax/hapax.github.io/assets/chandra.md

 Fermi gas from a one-dimensional circle to something with three dimensions.
 This is one of the few cases where modelling our problem as a sphere in a vacuum is a bad idea!
-Quantisation on a sphere is difficult, which is part of the reason deriving chemistry from physics is a complicated business.
+Quantisation on a sphere is difficult, which is part of the reason deriving chemistry from physics is a tricky business.

 To avoid this difficulty, we will crudely approximate a sphere as three circles stapled together, with each circle associated to a